sindresorhus/figures/readme.md

 Returns the input with replaced fallback Unicode symbols on Windows.

-All the below [figures](#figures) are attached to the main export as shown in the example above.
+All the below [figures](#figures) are attached to the default export as shown in the example above.

 #### string